ansahtackie/Penetration-Testing/README.md

 # Penetration Testing

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The goal of this project was to conduct a penetration testing to evaluate the security posture of a network of two Linux and two Windows machines and write a comprehensive report.
+This penetration testing involved compromising a Linux machine and using that to pivote onto the other three machines to retreive sensitive data.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]